Book Talk Series

 Although Book Talk is not therapy, it is also not a typical book club.
 Book Talk utilizes books to engage in dialogue for personal, professional, and developmental growth.
 Book Talks will couple each session (before, during, and/or after) with other mediums of expressive arts such as drawing, painting, photography, collage, poetry, and others.

 Don't Miss It!
-The Learning Institute presents Spring 2025 Book Talk Series featuring The Anxious Generation: How the Great Rewiring of Childhood is Causing an Epidemic of Mental Illness by Jonathan Haidt.
-Co-Facilitated by Dr. Karen Rice and Dr. Heather Girvin.
+The Learning Institute presents Fall 2025 Book Talk Series featuring What My Bones Know: A Memoir of Healing From Complex Trauma by Stephanie Foo.
+Co-Facilitated by Dr. Karen Rice and Dr. Emily Baldys.
+REGISTER BY September 12, 2025.

 Register Here for Book Talk